 If you’re unfamiliar with Walt Disney World hotels, most people–even first timers–will probably readily be able to identify the Contemporary as “the hotel with the monorail going through it.”
 That alone is going to be a big draw for many guests, and is what always drew me to it as a kid.

 It’s important to know that many rooms at the Contemporary are not located in the central A-frame building through which the monorail passes.
 In addition to the main tower, Disney’s Contemporary Resort also features a cheaper Garden Wing as well as the Bay Lake Tower Disney Vacation Club villas.

 Disney’s Contemporary Resort is a somewhat divisive hotel: as serious architecture and a modern marvel, it’s pretty compelling.
-Even with the dated aspects, many guests interested in no-nonsense luxury who want a respite from the themed environments once they leave the parks but want Disney perks and a great location are likely to love the Contemporary.
+Even with the dated aspects, many guests who want Disney perks and a great location are likely to love the Contemporary.